bosamatheus/portfolio-ds/README.md

 </p>

 # Matheus Bosa
-<sub>*Backend Developer* and *Data Scientist*</sub>
+<sub>*Data Scientist* and *Software Engineer*</sub>

-Software Developer at GFT.
+Software Engineer at GFT.
 Bachelor degree in Electrical Engineering from the Federal University of Paraná (UFPR).
-I'm also passionate about Data Science and Machine Learning.
+I am also passionate about Data Science and Machine Learning.

-**Background in:** Python, Machine Learning, Java and Microservices.
+**Background in:** Python, Machine Learning, Java, Go and Microservices.

 **Links:**
 * [Portfolio](https://bosamatheus.github.io)